Goal Setting Ideas For A Healthier Life

 So, you might set yourself a goal related to your free time.
 If you spend much of your downtime in front of the television, or if you spend too much of your time alone, then you aren’t doing your health any favours.
 It might be that a goal set around a new hobby could be a good idea.

 You would then have something interesting to fill your time, and you might also make new friends in the process.
 And on that latter point, you might set yourself a goal to spend more time with the people you know, be they family members, friends, or work colleagues.
+Are you a pet owner?
+Going for a quick exercise with your pet can have a great effect on your physical health and improve your mood as well!

 Think about your unhealthier habits too.
 If you drink excessively, have a problem with smoking, or eat foods that you know aren’t good for you, now is the time to set those goals that will free you of your dependence on them.
 So, you might visit your doctor, seek counselling, and take on healthy habits to replace the unhealthier alternatives.